 22 year-old Deiber Ipuana is a frequent guest at Luis's home.

 "Wayuu can't survive anymore by farming or raising goats; there isn't enough water.
-We've seen a rise in prostitution and drug trafficking among our Wayuu youth". -Luis I.
+We've seen a rise in sex work and drug trafficking among our Wayuu youth". -Luis I.

 Wayuu homes are constructed with wood, bark, clay and mud.
 Water scarcity in La Guajira is a barrier to construction and maintenance of homes.

 Aurora's daughter, 3 year-old Adriani, is the youngest of 9 children.